Skip to main content

 Next Donation

-• Donation, soft credit on a one-time donation paid within the last 30 days, $0 in-kind donation, pledge payment, or recurring donation payment that isn’t a first-ever donation or an initial payment on a new recurring donation or membership schedule
+• Constituents enter this automation for each donation that isn’t a first-ever donation or initial scheduled payment.
+The payment can be a donation, soft credit on a one-time donation paid within the last 30 days, $0 in-kind donation, pledge payment, or recurring donation payment.

 • Constituents can re-enter this automation